SUMMIT (formerly Pre-School) – 59th Annual Campus Ministry Conference Sponsored by the Office of the University Chaplain and Campus Ministry

-What to Bring Students are housed in comfortable cabins with attached bathrooms.
+Students are housed in comfortable cabins with attached bathrooms.
 Bring a sleeping bag or sheets and pillow, towel, toiletries, informal clothing, flashlight, water bottle, rain gear, swimsuit, light jacket or sweater, money for snacks and your Bible.

 Religious Life at Wake Forest